filippomassarelli/docker-mini-seedrs/README.md

 - [x] Invest in GBP (British Pounds) only
 - [x] Ensure the campaign is open for investment
 - [x] Invest an amount that is a multiple of the campaign's investment multiple
+- [x] The amount you invest needs to be greater than zero ! 🤦‍♂️

 If one or more of the above conditions is not respected, your investment will be rejected and an appropriate `ERROR` message returned (see section [3.4.2 Error](#error-1) for more information).

 ### Request